freenas/freenas-docs/userguide/system.rst

    database.
 Boot environments are a snapshot of the *operating system* at a specified time.
-When a %brand% system boots, it loads the specified boot environment, or operating system, then reads the configuration database in order to load the current configuration values.
+When a %brand% system boots, it loads the specified boot environment, or operating system, then reads the configuration database to load the current configuration values.
 If the intent is to make configuration changes rather than operating system changes, make a backup of the configuration database first using